Freak storm sparks flash flooding at Walt Disney World

 Torrential downpours above southern Florida have sparked flash flooding at Walt Disney World.

-Footage from social media on Monday night showed visitors splashing about in the flood at the Hollywood Studios park in Orlando, southern Florida.
+Social media footage from Monday showed visitors splashing about in the flood at the Hollywood Studios park in Orlando, southern Florida, following a storm.

-Visitors to the Disney park were forced to wade through ankle-high water around the Hollywood Boulevard area of the park, while the entrance turnstiles appeared to be swamped by heavy rainfall.
+Visitors were seen wading through flood water around the Hollywood Boulevard area of the park before closing time, as well as in Epcot, another Walt Disney World park.

-Epcot, another of Disney’s parks in Orlando, was also subject to severe flooding with guests filming their “escape” from the park appearing on social media.
+Turnstiles also appeared submerged and streets were turned into small swimming pools, with several inches of flood water failing to drain away.

-Sara Thornton, a British weather forecaster who was visiting the park on Monday, happened to be among dozens who tweeted out images and footage of the shock flooding.
+“One cast member said he’d never see the likes [of this] in 17 years,” said Sara Thornton, a British weather forecaster who was visiting the Hollywood Studios park.

-“Flash flooding at Walt Disney World at Disney Park’s Hollywood Studios this evening.
-One cast member said he’d never see the likes [of this] in 17 years,” she wrote.
+“Flash flooding at Walt Disney World at Disney Park’s Hollywood Studios this evening,” she tweeted along with footage of a swamped Hollywood Studios.

+One Epcot visitor wrote: “I really enjoyed Epcot’s latest immersive experience in Future World, the crippling reality of climate change”, in apparent reference to the Epcot concept of the “city of tomorrow”.

+Flooding, both coastal and inland, is increasing in Florida due to the climate crisis, the US Environmental Protection Agency (EPA) has warned.

 Register for free to continue reading